aravind-sadharani/chandraveena/src/blog/making-of-chandraveena/index.md

 After a few years, I started attempting to play Dhrupad on the Saraswati Veena, in an as-is condition of the instrument.
 Later, I made a few changes, like changing the main bridge from brass top to horn, and also adding an extra resonator at the top end.
 Some of these changes were experimental, aimed at understanding the potential of the instrument, and its limitations for the style I wished to pursue on it.

-As I started deeper study and understanding of Dhrupad, and also understanding the response of Saraswati Veena better, I also realised better the shortcomings of the instrument for the style, and the changes I would need to bring in to adapt the instrument to this particular style of music.
+As I started deeper study and understanding of Dhrupad, and also understanding the response of Saraswati Veena better, I also realised better the shortcomings of the instrument for the style I wished to pursue, and the changes I would need to bring in to adapt the instrument to this particular style of music.

 Based on my understanding of Physics and Acoustics of instruments, and my experiments and experience with Saraswati Veena, I started designing a new Veena.
-Structurally based on Saraswati Veena, the new Veena was designed to the demands of the style -- which is characterised by slow moving long phrases, and subtle variations of notes - both of which demanded high resonance and sustain.
+Structurally based on Saraswati Veena, the new Veena was designed to meet the demands of the style -- which is characterised by slow moving long phrases, and subtle variations of notes - both of which demanded high resonance and sustain.

 Here are some of the changes that were devised compared to Saraswati Veena, to attain the musical needs:
 1. The wooden resonator bowl of the Saraswati Veena was replaced by a gourd (pumpkin) resonator which offers better resonance than wood.